ElectroPotato/PA-simulator/README.md

 * Simulator also assumes perfect timing such that no time-gated or capped resources are wasted.
 * nTrials: Edit this number to change the number of PA playthroughs to simulate
 * Variables a-f: Starting conditions for the simulation, as described by in-text comments
+* Uncomment matplotlib block to produce histograms for capture day and number of times the 3* unit appears on the field, requires module

 ## Notes: